 It uses a 3D animation model of the Lenovo ThinkSmart and shows how this tool can be used to deploy and monitor all of their Lenovo ThinkSmart meeting room devices.

-Taking inspiration from this video, you too can add such a product showcase video on website of your brand to highlight your offerings effectively.
+Taking inspiration from this video, you too can add such a product showcase video on the website of your brand to highlight your offerings effectively.

 Creating product demos is just one part of strengthening your video marketing.
 Want to know what other videos can take it further?